 A surprise bill is a charge a patient receives after being treated at an in-network hospital by a doctor who is out-of-network.

 The patient gets an expected bill from their in-network hospital, which is covered according to their insurance plan.
-Then, however, they get a second, surprise bill – that is often much larger – from the out-of-network doctor.
+Then, however, they get a second, surprise bill, that can often much larger, from the out-of-network doctor.

 Why is this happening?

-Hospitals sometimes “outsource” a number of their services such as emergency care and anesthesiology.
+Hospitals sometimes “outsource” a few of their services such as emergency care and anesthesiology.

-Essentially, this means hospitals contract with large national staffing firms who employee thousands of ER doctors or anesthesiologist.
+This means hospitals contract with staffing firms who employee thousands of ER doctors or anesthesiologists.
 Those staffing firms then place their doctors into your local hospital.

 For example, you go to an in-network emergency room, but the ER doctor who treats you isn’t in network because he doesn’t work for the hospital.
 Instead, he works for a national staffing firm and simply practices at the hospital.